-• Repeatability and precision of $\leq \pm 0.05$ °C detection of temperature difference.
+\leq ±0.05°C (50mK) detection of temperature difference.
 The repeatability of a differential measurement must be in the presence of +/- 3 NETD (6 sigma - 99.9% defect free mfg. standard).

-• Changes in external ambient temperature to be strictly controlled at natural convection at or below 0.2 m/s.

-• Thermal drift (caused by internal heating of equipment during normal operation or by changes in external ambient temperature) to be strictly controlled at natural convection at or below 0.2 m/s.

-• Maintenance of detector uniformity and correction via calibration.

-• Ability to capture images in hi-resolution color and grayscale.

-• High-resolution image visual display for interpretation.

-• Real time image focus and capture capability.
-While 10Hz, 20Hz, and 30Hz are capable of real time imaging faster capability is preferred (50Hz).

-• Temperature range set to cover temperatures within the range of human emissions (20-45 $^{\circ}$ C).

-• Ability to archive images for future reference and image comparison at same patient positioning and distance from the camera.

-• Software manipulation of the images should be maintained within strict parameters to insure that the original qualities of the images are not compromised
+- Thermal drift (caused by internal heating of equipment during normal operation or by changes in external ambient temperature) to be strictly controlled by calibration to a known temperature standard if necessary for the study under consideration. - Maintenance of detector uniformity and correction via calibration to a known temperature standard. - Ability to render images in hi-resolution color and grayscale. - High-resolution image visual display for interpretation. - If video mode is used, it may incorporate realtime image focus and capture capability.
+While 10Hz, 20Hz, and 30Hz frame rates are capable of realtime imaging, faster capability is preferred (i.e.: 50Hz).
+For temperature analysis, radiometric video files are preferred. - Precision Autofocus is recommended. - Temperature range set to cover temperatures within the range of human emissions (20-45°C). - Ability to archive images for future reference and image comparison at same patient positioning and distance from the camera. - Software manipulation of the images should be maintained within strict parameters to ensure that the original qualities of the images are not compromised.

-• Imaging software capable of identifying areas of calculations and locations for reporting.
+Imaging software capable of identifying areas of temperature calculations and locations for reporting

-Appropriate dental/systemic health infrared instrumentation, which includes real time display, electronic static image capture, storage, post capture annotation or hard copy documentation capabilities, should be utilized.
+Appropriate infrared sympathetic skin response instrumentation, which includes real-time display, electronic static image capture, storage, post-capture annotation or hard copy documentation capabilities, should be utilized.

-3.3 All studies should be performed in a laboratory where ambient temperature is controlled, free from drafts and where there is no exposure to ultraviolet rays that may result in heating.
-The imaging room should be comfortably cool to allow for pull-off of superficial heat which may produce artifact from the skin used.
+- 3.3.
+All studies should be performed in a laboratory where ambient temperature is controlled, free from drafts and where there are no sources of infrared rays (such as sunlight or incandescent lights) that may result in heating.
+The imaging room should be comfortably cool to allow for pulloff of superficial heat which may produce artifact from the skin used.
 The IR imaging suite should maintain a steady state 20° to 25° (± 1°C) throughout testing.
-Unless a stress exam is intentionally being done no extraneous thermal stresses should exist.

-3.4 Ventilation systems should be designed to avoid direct airflow onto the patient.
+Unless a stress exam is intentionally being done no extraneous thermal stresses should exist. - 3.4.
+Ventilation systems should be designed to avoid direct airflow onto the patient.
 The patient should be standing on a carpeted floor.
 Exposing the patient's feet may assist with equilibration, even with upper extremity examinations.
-Standard fluorescent lights are appropriate.

-3.5 Since reproducibility of images obtained is important most studies should consist of more than one set of images.
-Infared studies should be performed in a steady state 20° C (\pm 1°C) environment and the patient should be allowed to equilibrate for 15-20 minutes prior to imaging.
-If Infrared studies are performed in an environment where the ambient image suite temperature is greater than 21° C, or if the thermologist desires to assess either sympathetic skin response or reproducibility and progressive change with increased exposure to the ambient temperature, then repeating the study two times at fifteen minute intervals should be performed.
+Standard fluorescent or LED lights are appropriate. - 3.5.
+Since reproducibility of images obtained is important most studies should consist of more than one set of images taken under the same conditions.
+Infrared studies should be performed in a steady state 20°C

+(± 1°C) environment and the patient should be allowed to equilibrate for 15-20 minutes prior to imaging.
+If Infrared studies are performed in an environment where the ambient image suite temperature is greater than 21°C, or if the thermologist desires to assess either sympathetic skin response or reproducibility and progressive change with increased exposure to the ambient temperature, then repeating the study two times at fifteen-minute intervals should be performed.

-3.6 A standard exam protocol for each region of interest should be used.
+3.6.
+A standard exam protocol for each region of interest should be used.
 This will frequently require multiple infrared image windows (including differing views) with different points of focus.
-Each point of focus should include anterior, posterior, medial, lateral, and inferior views for the head and neck.
-When the region of interest includes the torso oblique views should be included and depending upon the body part being studied lateral views may be omitted (for example oblique views have greater utility than lateral views in thyroid studies).
+A typical set of images should include anterior, posterior, medial, lateral, and inferior views for the head and neck.
+When the region of interest includes the torso oblique views should be included.
+Depending upon the body part being studied lateral views may be omitted (for example oblique views have greater utility than lateral views in thyroid studies and neither may have relevance in intra-buccal studies).